bm4cs/bencode.io/content/posts/2025-06-20-trading-cheatsheet.md

 Time value erodes as expiration approaches.
 This is known as **Time decay (theta)**.
 The closer you get to expiration, the less time there is for the stock to make a favorable move, so the time value decreases.

 Time value doesn't disappear linearly.
-It erodes slowly at first, then accelerates rapidly in the final 30-60 days, with the steepest drop in the last few weeks.
+It erodes slowly at first, then accelerates rapidly in the final 30-60 days, with the steepest drop in the last few weeks. **Think logarithmic decay**.

-Think logarithmic.

 Time decay example: